 Bold, courser leaf-type plants are used in this style, such as Echinodorus species, Cryptocoryne species (crypts), Jungle Vallisneria, Vallisneria Sagittaria, Corkscrew Val, and even tuber-type plants like Nymphaea species.
 Overgrown leaves can naturally block the light, or you can use floating plants as well.

-The combinations of a dark substrate such as aqua soil or regular potting soil top with inert black sand and tall plants growing up to the surface will create a natural jungle canopy to your aquascape.
+The combinations of a dark substrate such as aqua soil or regular organic potting/gardening soil topped with inert black sand and tall plants growing up to the surface will create a natural jungle canopy to your aquascape.

 Unlike the Nature style, there are no small details here.
 The Jungle Style does not follow fine lines and textures.
 There are even no focal points as the plants will hide the hardscape (if there is any).
 The core elements of a Jungle style is to depict a chaotic, unbounded, and wild ecosystem.